How Florida homestead exemption: Tax Relief in 2025

 Property taxes are a big worry for many in Florida.
-The newly approved Florida amendment aims to bring changes starting in 2025.
+The newly approved Florida homestead exemption aims to bring changes starting in 2025.
 But what do these changes mean, and how will they affect homeowners?
-Let’s break down Florida’s new property tax rules and see how they could shake up your finances.
+Let’s break down Florida’s new property tax rules starting with how real estate tax in Florida works and see how they could shake up your finances.

 What is Florida Amendment 5?